atsushieno/aap-core/README.md

 JUCE is designed to be extensible to include other audio plugin formats.
 So far, we have created AAP JUCE audio processor so that apps that host audio plugins can also host AAPs.

 `native/juce/` directory contains juce:AudioPluginFormat implementation and related stuff for AAP.
-It is part of `AAPAudioPluginHost` application which is some patched AudioPluginHost extra application in JUCE SDK.
+It is part of `JuceAAPAudioPluginHost` application which is some patched version of `AudioPluginHost` extra application in JUCE SDK.

 For details, follow another `README.md` in that directory.

-It builds on Android and it can launch, enumerate the installed audio plugins on the system, and instantiate each plugin (only one can be instantiated), but audio inputs are not verified to work and MIDI integration does not work yet.
-But we verified only with existing LV2 port samples so far, so they might actually work.
-(Our objective here is to bring in existing audio plugins so it will be revisited once we have achived some interoperability.)
+It builds on Android and desktop (confirmed only on Linux so far).
+It can launch, enumerate the installed audio plugins on the system, and instantiate each plugin (only one can be instantiated), but audio inputs are not verified to work.
+There are couple of github issues that are tagged as `JUCE`.

 ### Licensing notice